-If you are selected to interview, it means the admissions committee at UCSF Medical School sees great potential in you, and it is your time to show them that potential.
+If you are selected to interview, it means admissions at UCSF Medical School sees great potential in you, and it is your time to show them that potential.
 There are two 40-minute interviews with two interviewers per session.
 UCSF interviews are closed-file, meaning the interviewer comes into the interview knowing only your name.

 Medical school is not cheap.
 However, UCSF Medical School offers scholarships and financial aid to its students, making it a little easier to cover the costs.
 But how much does UCSF Medical School cost?
 Here is a breakdown of the current tuition fees and expenses for UCSF School of Medicine:

 The UCSF Finaid/Cost of Living Supplement (COLS) Application is another opportunity for incoming students to receive basic, full, or COLS funding.
 College Scholarship Service (CSS) Financial Aid is also available for students who require full funding.
 So UCSF Medical School provides multiple ways to pay their tuition, and students can feel a little more at ease.

-UCSF Medical School has a 4% acceptance rate.
-Out of the 7,846 applications received, 468 applicants made it to the interview process.
-Therefore, 94% of applications received did not make it past the secondary application.
+UCSF Medical School has a 2.2% acceptance rate.
+Out of the 7,345 applications received, 507 applicants made it to the interview process.
+Therefore, 93.1% of applications received did not make it past the secondary application.

 While each program has different deadlines, there is a general timeline prospective students should follow when applying to UCSF Medical School.
-Please be aware that the following deadlines are subject to change by the admissions committee at any given time:
+Please be aware that the following deadlines are subject to change by admissions at any given time: